 Avoid Delays, Avoid Foundation Problems

 Some foundation damage occurs over a long period of time and doesn’t necessarily present an immediate risk to your home.
 However, postponing repairs only allows damage to become worse and can result in catastrophic failure of your home’s structural integrity.
-If your home is showing signs of foundation damage, it is important to act quickly and contact a .
+If your home is showing signs of foundation damage, it is important to act quickly and contact us.

 Signs of Damage

 By the time you begin to notice signs of foundation damage, such as doors not quite fitting within their frames or cracks near your windows, your foundation is already weakened, as is your home’s structure.
-Expansive soil, or soil that changes depending upon drought or moisture conditions, presents a further risk, because it can cause your foundation to continue moving.
+Expansive soil, or soil that changes depending upon drought or moisture conditions, presents a further risk because it can cause your foundation to continue moving.